Scroll To Top

 Olympic and Paralympic Games—Paris 2024

-These Games will be conducted from 27th July to 12th August with a limited 3 year preparation given the postponement of the Tokyo Games to 2021.
+These Olympic Games were conducted from 27th July to 12th August with a limited 3 year preparation given the postponement of the Tokyo Games to 2021.
+The rowing was conducted from 27th July to 3rd August at the Vaires-sur-Marne Nautical Stadium.
+Conditions were good for rowing all week.

 Olympic Rankings